Molcarrus/Black-Hat-Zig/src/Payload-Placement/dot_data.md

 [See the code example](https://github.com/CX330Blake/Black-Hat-Zig/tree/main/src/Payload-Placement/dot_data_section)

+## Explanation

+The `.data` section contains global variables that are readable and writable.
+Placing shellcode here is the simplest approach—declare a mutable array with the payload bytes.
+At runtime the code can reference this array directly, but it is also easily spotted during static analysis.
+Security tools often check the `.data` section for suspicious byte sequences.
+This chapter illustrates the basic method of embedding shellcode in `.data` and highlights why it may be detected quickly.

 ## What Is Payload?

 To execute the malicious code, we must load the malicious stuff into the binary somehow.
 And this malicious stuff, is the so called "payload" or "shellcode".